jncraton/elementary-computer-science-cpsc1030/lectures/04-troubleshooting.md

 K-2.CD.2: Describe and troubleshoot basic hardware and software problems using appropriate terminology.

+K-2.CD.3: Select and operate appropriate software to perform a variety of tasks and recognize that users have different needs and preferences for the technology they use.

 ## What are Problems?

 - Sometimes technology doesn't work as expected